ibm-cloud-docs/satellite/connector-agent-path.md

 # Configuring the request path from your Connector agent
 {: #connector-agent-path}

 This document shows how to configure the target destination for outgoing requests from your Connector agent.
-You can configure the agent to send its outgoing requests through a proxy server and you can configure the Satellite Tunnel server Ingress host to which your Connector agent will forward traffic.
 {: shortdesc}